ayaohsu/RabbitMQ-Learning/README.md

 ## RabbitMQ-Learning
-This is the repo for RabbitMQ Tutorial and Sandbox code
+This is the repo for RabbitMQ Tutorial and Sandbox code __RabbitMQ__ is a message-broker middleware software that implements AMQP protocol.

 ## Introduction
 __Message Queue__: used for __inter-process communication__, or __inter-thread communication__ within the same process